break-stuff/wc-storybook-helpers/README.md

 export const Default: any = SelectTemplate.bind({});
 Default.args = {
-  "docs-hint-attr": "Some other value than the default", };
+  docsHint: "Some other value than the default",
+};
 ```